kriserickson/aging-coder/src/posts/2025-06-17-experiments-in-supervised-learning-part-3.md

 findstr /m "itemprop=\"recipeIngredient\"" * | find /c /v ""
 ```

-and we see that there are only about 300 of the 12,000 files actually have itemprops that support
+and we see that there are only about 300 of the 12,000 files that actually have itemprops that support
-recipeIngredient and recipeInstruction so it doesn't make sense to add this for only about 2% of
+recipeIngredient and recipeInstruction, so it doesn't make sense to add this for only about 2% of
 the training files.

-There are probably some features we could extract, and improve the classification score even
+There are probably some features we could extract and improve the classification score even
-more - but I think we are getting to series of diminishing returns and it is time to take a new approach.
+more—but I think we are getting to a series of diminishing returns and it is time to take a new approach.

-** Things to try **
+**Things to try**

 Try adding more features, see what happens.
 Can you improve the accuracy by adding things like
-adding a feature similar to our "class_has_ing_keyword" feature but getting the last 3 element
+a feature similar to our "class_has_ing_keyword" feature but getting the last 3 element
 ancestors (parents)?
 What other features could you add?

 ### Data Cleanup

-We did some very simple checking when we loaded the data, and just quickly glancing over the json files
+We did some very simple checking when we loaded the data, and just quickly glancing over the JSON files
 I noticed that a few of the recipe_*.json files had their source as
-the [nytimes.com](https://cooking.nytimes.com) and knowing that the
+[nytimes.com](https://cooking.nytimes.com), and knowing that the
-[New York Times](https://nytimes.com) requires a subscription to view their recipes I suspected
+[New York Times](https://nytimes.com) requires a subscription to view their recipes, I suspected
 that my check to see if the page was valid didn't catch all the invalid pages.
 I also scanned
 a few of the recipe_*.json files and found that the data was bad: recipes had their ingredients
-doubled and (for example recipe_00007.json has ingredients that looks like this:
+doubled and (for example recipe_00007.json has ingredients that look like this:

 ```json
 {